alexalemi/blog.alexalemi.com/kl.md

 becomes distinguished over our $q$ as it is the one we use to weight the child contributions.
-This makes sense if we imagine or if $p$ is the actual distribution that events are drawn from, for it means that this will correspond to the informations we would observe in expectation.
+This makes sense if we imagine or if $p$ is the actual distribution that events are drawn from, for it means that this will correspond to the information we would observe in expectation.

 The interesting thing is that if you want your information function to satisfy all of these seemingly reasonable properties, that is enough to determine it